forestgrape/coronavirus/coronavirus.md

 * in the same tissue| another tissue
 * of the same cell type| another cell type

+#### Virion Activation

+> ##### From Plant Seeds to Virions
+> Plant seeds evolved first to travel and then to be activated under favorable conditions for growth, at least as far as the seeds are able to check the conditions.
+Similarly virions need to be activated to initiate cell entry and thereby start the [metabolic phase](#metabolic-phase).
+Plants mainly need and check the right physical and chemical conditions to growth.
+Correspondingly seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surrounding water to start their metabolism.
+Viruses need the right biological conditions inside the cells.
+Coronaviruses evolved to check biological conditions: receptors on cell membranes and proteases available in the environment around the cell.

+Coronaviruses virions usually need to be activated before they bind to cell or initiate cell fusion.
+Since:
+* The spike are like springs and have stored energy by which a coronavirus virion can induce cell fusion but without metabolism virions can't reload the spikes.
+* For successful infection it is important that the virions infect useful cells.
+* The targeting cell is ideally not next to the originating cell because this would make it easy for the immune system to fight coronaviruses.

+The spikes proteins are the only part by which coronavirus virions interact with the environment, so the spike need to be activated i.e. each activation step sets a spike to a different state.

+> ##### Spike Priming
+> *Spike priming* means the spike is set to a state ready for the next step in the [cell entry process](#cell-entry).

 #### Cell Entry
 - the virus gets attached to the matching receptor on the target cell mostly via the spike protein